-Question: Are there toxic chemicals in my Hitachi “Magic Wand” personal massager / vibrator?
+Question: Are there toxic chemicals in my Hitachi “Magic Wand” personal massager/vibrator?

-Answer: Well, as a matter of fact, now that you ask, there were concerning levels of ANTIMONY (Sb) in the Magic Wand personal massager by Hitachi that I recently tested
+Answer: Well, as a matter of fact, now that you ask, there were concerning levels of ANTIMONY (Sb) in the Magic Wand personal massager by Hitachi that I recently tested.

 Please note: I only tested ONE example of this product and this one was purchased new from a store approximately 10 years ago (c.
 2008).
-Newer wands from this company, when tested with an XRF instrument, may not have the same high levels of this toxicant – or contain any, for that matter; on the other hand, it’s also possible that older ones (apparently these have been popular for more than 30 years now!) might test positive for other heavy metals, which the one I tested did not test positive for.
-So, although in my experience, random samples of mass-manufactured items like this from a major manufacturer can often constitute a meaningful snapshot of production at that time, take this for what it is at this time — just a single, non-current sample of this item!]
+Newer wands from this company, when tested with an XRF instrument, may not have the same high levels of this toxicant — or contain any, for that matter; on the other hand, it’s also possible that older ones (apparently these have been popular for more than 30 years now!) might test positive for other heavy metals, which the version I tested did not test positive for.
+So, although in my experience, random samples of mass-manufactured items like this from a major manufacturer can often constitute a meaningful snapshot of production at that time, take this for what it is — just a single, non-current sample of this item!

 White Electrical Cord: